unscrambl/browser-driver-installer/README.md

 **Post Install Script:** If your environment has the `BROWSER_DRIVER_INSTALLER_CHROME_VERSION`, `BROWSER_DRIVER_INSTALLER_CHROMEDRIVER_PATH`, `BROWSER_DRIVER_INSTALLER_FIREFOX_VERSION`, `BROWSER_DRIVER_INSTALLER_GECKODRIVER_PATH` variables defined, a post-install script will download the `ChromeDriver` and `GeckoDriver` executables to the specified paths automatically.

-If you want to, you can call the post-install script *without* installation with `npx`:
+If you want to, you can call the post-install script *without* the installation with `npx`:
 ```
 npx --package browser-driver-installer checkEnvironmentAndInstall
 ```